nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * in the list, hence, no action will be carried out.

       Use case ends.

+### **Use case UC08: Increase the quantity of a food item**

+**MSS**

+1. User selects a food item to increase its quantity in WIFE.
+2. WIFE informs the user that the increase has been completed.
+   Use case ends.

+**Extensions**

+* 1a.
+User selects an invalid food item.
+    * 1a1.
+WIFE displays a message that tells the User that the selected food item is invalid.
+      Use case ends.

+* 1b.
+The user does not specify the quantity of the food item to increase by
+    * 1b1.
+WIFE increases the quantity of the specified food item by 1.
+      Use case resumes from Step 2.
+* 1c.
+The user specifies a value that is lesser than or equal to 0 for the quantity of the food item to increase by.
+    * 1b1.
+WIFE displays a message that tells the User that the specified value is invalid.
+      Use case ends.

+### **Use case UC09: Decrease the quantity of a food item**
+The same as Use Case UC08: Increment the quantity of a food item, except that it is to decrease the quantity of a food item.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.